anam-aj/edx/CS50x/pset10FinalProject/project/README.md

 * #### templates:

-    * Contains the HTML templates used in the project namely:
+    * Contains the HTML templates used in the project are given below where "layout.html" is the main template and all other templates extends this using jinja:

         * addnote.html
         * index.html